 Eat Kix cereal at your own risk, knowing what your level of sensitivity to gluten is and what your reaction might be to trace amounts from cross contamination.

-Are Life Cereal gluten-free?
+Is Life Cereal gluten-free?

 The ingredients list for Life Cereal contains whole wheat flour, making this not a good gluten-free cereal option.
 If you like this cereal, you might try one of the many flavors of gluten-free Chex that are available.

 Are Lucky Charms gluten-free?

 As I was researching this, I was actually surprised to learn that Lucky Charms is a gluten-free AND dairy-free cereal.
 This cereal has a gluten-free label and contains no gluten-containing ingredients.

 Is Raisin Bran gluten-free?

 The first ingredient listed in the ingredients list for Raisin bran is whole grain wheat.
 This cereal contains gluten and is not safe for a gluten-free diet.

 If you love Raisin Bran, try a cereal like One Degree Corn Flakes and add your own raisins to the bowl for a gluten-free alternative.